codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

         'get'  => ['baz'],
     ]

-In addition to the standard HTTP methods, this also supports two special cases: 'cli', and 'ajax'.
-The names are self-explanatory here, but 'cli' would apply to all requests that were run from the command line, while 'ajax' would apply to every AJAX request.
+In addition to the standard HTTP methods, this also supports one special case: 'cli'.
+The 'cli' method would apply to all requests that were run from the command line.

-.. note:: The AJAX requests depends on the ``X-Requested-With`` header, which in some cases is not sent by default in XHR requests via JavaScript (i.e., fetch).
-See the :doc:`AJAX Requests </general/ajax>` section on how to avoid this problem.

 $filters
 ========